- 1 Why People Fall Overboard

 - You cut come too close to the victim and cut him/her with the propeller.
 That would be very, very bad.
 Avoid at all costs!!

 It’s best if you could not come to the victim.
 Instead, come relatively close and use a reaching pole or a rope.
 Let the victim grab onto in and slowly pull them over to the boat.

 Again, you are trying to bring the victim onboard safely without hitting them with your boat.

 The last step should is to pull the victim out of the water.
 But that can be tricky, depending on the size of your boat.

-If, however, you are in a small boat, like dingy, this can get tricky.
+However, if you are in a small boat, like a dingy, this can get tricky.
 You have to keep the balance of the ship to prevent it from flipping over.
 You should move to the opposite side of the boat and let the victim clime in by itself.

 Another option is to have the victim climb in from the stern.
-This way, you could assist the victim as well; the boat will not flip over this way.
+This way, you could assist the victim; the boat will not flip over this way.

-The key to saving someone’s life after they have fallen overboard is to understand the causes, how to avoid it from happening, and what to do if it happens.
+The key to saving someone’s life after they have fallen overboard is understanding the causes.
+Learn how to avoid it from happening, and what to do if it happens.

-Prevention is always the best option, but if you can not avoid it, it’s best to prepare yourself as best as possible.
+Prevention is always the best option.
+But if you can’t prevent it, prepare yourself as best as possible for when it happens.

 Know what you need to do.
 Practice with a friend or family member if you have to.
-Do everything you can to be 100% confident and ready for the moment when the disaster strikes; it can literarily be the difference between life and death.
+Do everything you can to be 100% confident and ready for the moment when the disaster strikes.
+It can be the difference between life and death.